 Most real estate investors believe that there is no such thing as ‘good or bad’ time when it comes to investing.
 It’s only about good or bad investments.
 However, to be on the safe side, you should consider investing in real estate when the market is expected to increase.

-As Warren Buffet once said: “Be fearful when others are greedy and be greedy when others are fearful!”
+As Warren Buffett once said: “Be fearful when others are greedy and be greedy when others are fearful!”

 But, when do people typically buy?
-According to reports, spring is the best time to sell a house since a large number of people go out looking for a house during this period.
+According to experts, spring is the best time to sell a house since a large number of people go out looking for a house during this period.

 On the other hand, if you’re looking at buying a house then January may be a good month as fewer people go out to buy a house in January.
-You can save about 1 percent by choosing the right time to buy a house.
+You can save about 1% by choosing the right time to buy a house.

 And, when is the right time to stop renting?
 The best option is to find two similar houses – one for rent and one for sale – and divide the selling price by the annual rent.
 The resultant figure will be the rent ratio.

-The average ratio is 19.
-If your resultant figure is less than 19 then it may be a good time to buy a house.
-On the other hand, if it is more than 19 then it means that it is cheaper to rent than to own as owning a house will cost more when you take into account other costs such as maintenance and insurance.
+The average rent ratio is 15.
+If your resultant figure is less than 15 then it may be a good time to buy a house.
+On the other hand, if it is 16 or more, then it means that it is cheaper to rent than to own as owning a house will cost more when you take into account other costs such as maintenance and insurance.